 Guidelines on Dose/Quantity to be Given at the Initial Visit

-The Ministry of Health has approved two evidence-based strategies on initiation of FP to improve uptake of oral contraceptives.
+The Ministry of Health has approved two evidence-based strategies on initiation of family planning to improve uptake of oral contraceptives.

 Providing oral contraceptives in advance is an important strategy for clients who want to initiate use of oral contraceptives but are not able to rule out pregnancy and are not currently menstruating.
 Although such a client must wait for menses to begin her first pack of pills, she does not need to return to the drug shop at menses to receive her supply.
 As a provider, you may give her the pills to take home with her to begin swallowing when she gets her menses.